yeSQL/NoSQL-for-Java-people/document-oriented/README.md

 * you need better performance for data access
     * for example CouchDB uses key-value strengths and precomputation of views
 * you need to raise resiliency by replication
+* you can send stored data directly to front-end javascript

 **When DON'T use document databases**